 Recovering from an injury or pain starts with identifying the solutions available in the Irvine area.
-Our Irvine chiropractors at the Dr. Gary Martin, Irvine Chiropractor Center use tools like a low-level or cold laser treatment to help with certain types of discomforts and injuries.
+Our Irvine chiropractors at the Dr. Gary Martin, Irvine Chiropractor center use tools like a low-level or cold laser treatment to help with certain types of syndromes and injuries.
 Recognizing when to use the solution helps you determine an appropriate course of action for your goals.

 What is Cold Laser Therapy?

 Cold laser therapy refers to a type of treatment designed to address musculoskeletal conditions and skin conditions.
 It uses a low level laser or infrared heat to encourage the body to heal from different types of injuries.

 Since the laser does not create the burning sensation associated with other treatments, so health care professionals consider it as a "cold laser".
 It penetrates the surface of the skin and underlying tissues, and encourages natural healing without taking unnecessary risks with your health or causing injuries to your skin.

 Benefits of the Treatment Explained by Our Irvine Chiropractors

 The advantages of the treatment in chiropractic care depends on your situation and goals.
 The common advantages associated with the therapy include:

 - Promoting the synthesis or growth of collagen in the skin and body